project-allocator/project-allocator/README.md

 You can check the workspace has been created successfully by visiting the Wayfinder UI again.

-> This method of creating a workspace is a temporary solution which will be possible int the future version of the Wayfinder UI.
+> This method of creating a workspace is a temporary solution, and this will be possible in the future version of the Wayfinder UI.

 Before you proceed, you will need to create a GitHub personal access token: